minprog/uva-prog-ai/20 Problem sets/60 Name Surfer/10 Namesurfer.md

 Java interactors to create an application that looks more like a modern interactive program complete with buttons, text fields, and a resizable graphical display.
-The second goal is to pull together the various facilities you have learned about so far to create an interesting application that—unlike Breakout, Hangman, and Yahtzee—is not a game but rather a useful program that presents data on some fascinating sociological questions.
+The second goal is to pull together the various facilities you have learned about so far to create an interesting application that (unlike Breakout, Hangman, and Yahtzee) is not a game but rather a useful program that presents data on some fascinating sociological questions.

 ### Overview of the NameSurfer project